pratikmallya/pratikmallya.github.io/_posts/2021-07-25-mysql-cases-sensitivity.md

 that fetches files from remote sources kept fetching a file repeatedly and indefinitely.
 The logic for the system was simple: it periodically scanned a "source" (e.g. an s3 bucket).
-If a file name existed in the source that did not exist in a DB table of fetched files, it would download the file, create a db entry with the file name.
+If a file name existed in the source that did not exist in a MySQL table of fetched files, it would download the file and create a row with the file name.
 On further scans, the file would no longer be fetched since an entry for it would exist in our database.

 A closer inspection revealed the existence of multiple files in the source, differing in case. e.g.